What Happens When You Love Someone Who Doesn't Love You Back, According To Experts

 Not being loved in return is something that can result in some serious dysfunction on a personal level.
 Being in a healthy relationship is supposed to be an emotionally fulfilling experience for both people involved.
 Not having this emotional balance can leave the loving partner feeling bad about themselves and completely rejected.

-"It is not a good decision to settle for 'emotional crumbs,'" Dr. Lesliebeth Wish, a licensed clinical psychotherapist told Elite Daily.
-"Unfortunately, many partners do out of fear of being alone or dealing with changes in finances, parenting, homes, and other major changes.
+"It is not a good decision to settle for 'emotional crumbs,'" Dr. LeslieBeth Wish, a licensed clinical psychotherapist, tells Elite Daily.
+"Unfortunately, many partners do [so] out of fear of being alone or dealing with changes in finances, parenting, homes, and other major changes.
 But crumbs can never bake the cake of love.”

 What's the best way to get over someone who doesn't love you?

 Knowing how to deal with feelings that aren't mutual can vary depending on the status of the relationship.
-If you're in a committed relationship with someone who you suspect doesn't love you, then it's important to confirm that you are accurately interpreting what's going on, Dr. Wish said.
+If you're in a committed relationship with someone who you suspect doesn't love you, then it's important to confirm that you are accurately interpreting what's going on, Wish says.

-“Before you decide to leave, get counseling to see if your view of the relationship is accurate or healthy," Dr. Wish said.
+“Before you decide to leave, get counseling to see if your view of the relationship is accurate or healthy," Wish says.
 "Learn ways to express your feelings of not being loved, and develop a different understanding of how you and your partner show love.”

 If you're dating but not in a full-fledged relationship, trying to propel things forward in the hopes that their feelings will eventually catch up could be a bad idea.

 “It is never okay to just accept the bare minimum from someone; it's called 'settling,'” says White.
 “Stand your ground and clear space for the real thing!”